LLNL/sundials/doc/arkode/guide/source/Butcher.rst

 Accessible via the string ``"ARKODE_ARK548L2SA_DIRK_8_4_5"`` to :c:func:`ARKStepSetTableName` or :c:func:`ARKodeButcherTable_LoadDIRKByName`.
-This is the default 5th order implicit method, and the implicit portion of the default 5th order additive method.
-Both the method and embedding are A-stable;
-additionally the method is L-stable (the implicit portion of the ARK5(4)8L[2]SA method from :cite:p:`KenCarp:03`).
+Both the method and embedding are A-stable; additionally the method is L-stable (the implicit portion of the ARK5(4)8L[2]SA method from :cite:p:`KenCarp:03`).

 .. only:: html